Mahindra Holidays & Resorts to first reopen resorts near metro cities post lockdown

 The company is gearing up for this by putting in place all the necessary safety related standard operating procedures (SOPs).
 It will ensure the highest levels of hygiene standards (hospital grade) to achieve a quick return to normalcy, he added.

 "We will first open resorts that are at a drivable distance from the major metro cities," Singh said.
-He, however did not share the number of resorts that would be opened in the first phase.
+He, however, did not share the number of resorts that would be opened in the first phase.

 The company has over 100 resorts in India and abroad.